 Committee Member Bios

-Richard A. Denison is a senior scientist at the Environmental Defense Fund.
-Dr. Denison has 25 years of experience in the environmental arena, specializing in chemicals policy and hazard, exposure, and risk assessment and management for industrial chemicals and nanomaterials.
-He is a member of the NRC Board on Environmental Studies and Toxicology and serves on the Green Ribbon Science Panel for California’s Green Chemistry Initiative.
-Dr. Denison was a member of the National Pollution Prevention and Toxics Advisory Committee, which advised EPA’s toxics office.
+Richard A. Denison, PhD, is a lead senior scientist at the Environmental Defense Fund.
+Dr. Denison has 30 years of experience in the environmental arena, specializing in chemicals policy and hazard, exposure, and risk assessment and management for industrial chemicals and nanomaterials.
+Dr. Denison is a member of the National Academy of Sciences’ Standing Committee on Emerging Science for Environmental Health Decisions.
+Until recently, he was on the NAS Board on Environmental Studies and Toxicology and served on the Green Ribbon Science Panel for California’s Green Chemistry Initiative.
+Dr. Denison has testified before various Congressional committees on the need for fundamental reform of US policy toward industrial chemicals and on nanomaterial safety research needs.
+He served as a member of the National Academy of Sciences’ Committee to Develop a Research Strategy for Environmental, Health and Safety Aspects of Engineered Nanomaterials.
 Previously, Dr. Denison was an analyst and assistant project director in the Oceans and Environment Program, Office of Technology Assessment, United States Congress.
 Dr. Denison received his Ph.D. in Molecular Biophysics and Biochemistry from Yale University.